• Skip to primary navigation

 Empower a Sense of Identity

-I openly share my cooking skills, taught to me by my mum to my children.
-Traditional recipes which includes Eurasian tradition of preparing and cooking, gives the next generations one important value.
+I openly share my cooking skills, taught to me by my mom to my children.
+Traditional recipes which includes Eurasian tradition of marinating and cooking, gives the next generations one important value.
 A sense of knowing who they are and aligning them to seek their highest truth from within.

 In a world where everyone wants acknowledgement and to be seen, we tend to lose our sense of identity.
-Don’t lose this connection with the next generation because they will lose their essence to know who they are.
+Don’t lose this connection with the next generation because they will lose their essence of knowing who they are.

 I’ve grown up eating Eurasian food such as curry debal, which is one of my favorite dishes.
 Cooked on the second day of Christmas using left over roast meat from the day before.
 My mom uses smoked roast ham as it gives the curry a rich flavor.